ab604/prot-paper-bot/README.md

 I’ve set it run twice a day at 0100 and 1300 UTC (Github runs on UTC), but if you want to change the `cron` job, <https://crontab.guru> will help you with `cron` syntax.

+I added R package caching to the `.yml` to speed it up.

 The last thing to make it work is to add the password as a secret called `ATR_PW` to Github as repository secret in Settings \> Security \>